 The Role of Viadotto Bisantis in Calabria's Culture and Tourism

 Viadotto Bisantis is not only an important element of road infrastructure but also an architectural icon that plays a significant role in the culture and tourism of the Calabria region.
 Thanks to its impressive construction and strategic location, it attracts the attention of both residents and visitors.
-In 2002, the viaduct was officially named after Fausto Bisantis, the then president of the province and promoter of the investment.
+The structure's name commemorates Fausto Bisantis, an important politician from Catanzaro and a champion of the investment.

 The Architecture of Viadotto Bisantis Among European Viaducts